sapiopetrichor/interactivestory/README.md

 # interactivestory

-Narraive in Greek but notes for game stages are in English
+Narrative in Greek but notes for game stages are in English